 Veterans are also eligible to receive a Presidential Memorial Certificate.
 To receive a certificate, surviving family members must submit VA Form 40-0247 Application for Presidential Memorial Certificate.
 This resource also provides information on how to apply for a PMC using the agency’s toll-free fax line.

-Other Financial Assistance for Cremation and Burial for Veterans and Families
+Other Financial Assistance for VA Burial for Veterans and Families

-The following resources provide useful information on other ways to obtain financial assistance to help offset the costs of a veteran loved one’s final expenses.
+The following resources provide useful information on other ways to obtain financial assistance to help offset the costs of expenses for veterans burial and cremation services.

 Image via Flickr by Official U.S. Navy Page

 An individual receiving Social Security is eligible for a lump sum death payment of $255.
 These funds are provided to the surviving spouse or child under the age of 18.
-This resource, along with SSA.gov, provide more information on eligibility and how to apply.
+The official website for the Social Security Administration, SSA.gov, provides more information on eligibility and how to apply.

 Families are generally responsible for spending within their budgets for a loved one’s funeral.
-This is why pre-planning is so important, particularly for veterans.
+This is why preplanning veterans burial and cremation services is so important.
 By determining your eligibility for various benefits, you gain a clearer picture of how much a family should spend on final arrangements for a loved one.

-Helpful Resources on Cremation Services and Veterans’ Benefits for Funeral Planners and Directors
+Helpful Resources on Veterans Burial and Cremation Services Benefits for Funeral Planners and Directors

-As cremation continues to become an increasingly popular choice for burial, funeral directors and planners are able to better serve their clients by becoming knowledgeable about cremation services and incorporating cremation as an option for families.
+As cremation becomes an increasingly popular choice, funeral directors and planners are able to better serve their clients by becoming knowledgeable about VA burial benefits for cremation services and incorporating cremation as an option for families.
 The following resources provide helpful information, tools, and organizations for pre-death planners, funeral directors, and similar professionals who wish to help families who choose cremation provide a meaningful service worthy of their veteran loved ones.

 Image via Flickr by Texas Military Forces